 - It is a type of communication that can help improve strength, mobility, and the healing time that happens

-For the most part, this is all still subject to study, but the idea of it is something that a lot of people do agree may happen, and t’s something that lots of people can benefit from when looking at the healing powers of a cat.
+For the most part, this is all still subject to study, but the idea of it is something that a lot of people do agree may happen, and it’s something that lots of people can benefit from when looking at the healing powers of a cat.

-The purr of a cat is usually somewhere between 50-150 Hz, which is the frequencies that are used when healing the body, which might explain why purring heals, and oftentimes why cats bounce back faster than dogs.
+The purr of a cat is usually somewhere between 50-150 Hz, which is the frequency that are used when healing the body, which might explain why purring heals, and oftentimes why cats bounce back faster than dogs.